WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 implementation of this behavior does not require any changes in the JS specification because this proposal does not propose any user-programmable means in JS to create new kinds of shared objects.

-We also expose realm-local globals with a `realm-local` option in the `WebAssembly.SharedGlobal` constructor.
+We also expose thread-local globals with a `thread-local` option in the `WebAssembly.SharedGlobal` constructor.

 > Note: It would also be possible to reuse the existing constructors and add a `shared` property for